5/8/2025

 Chief Financial Officer

-So, you know, I mean, clearly, if you go back to the to the segment numbers that we gave in, which is in the slide deck and in the queue, good, strong operational margin improvement year over year.
+So, I mean, clearly, if you go back to the segment numbers that we gave, which is in the slide deck and in the queue, good, strong operational margin improvement year over year.
 We expect that trend to continue here over the next couple of quarters.
-Certainly a contributor to how we're thinking about, the incremental margin expansion we're talking about for subsider in total, given the outlook within that group as compared to, you know, a tougher environment on the auto and HVOR sites.
+Certainly a contributor to how we're thinking about the incremental margin expansion we're talking about for sub-sodder and totals. you know, given the outlook within that group as compared to, you know, a tougher environment on the auto and HVOR sides.

 speaker